 Free of Charge

 All programs are free of charge.
-We provide meeting rooms, trained staff, facillitation and activity supplies.
+We provide meeting rooms, trained staff, facilitation and activity supplies.

-We partner with public schools to provide bereavement support to students and offer reading programs in local schools.
+We partner with public schools to provide free peer bereavement support to students, and we offer reading programs in local schools.

 Rick’s Place Services include:

 - Children Support Group Meetings for Ages 5-18,